signalfx/integrations/aws-rds/README.md

 You can choose to deploy the function either from the Serverless Application Repository (recommended) or from source.
 Choose a deployment method and follow the steps below to encrypt your SignalFx access token, customize the metrics that will be sent to SignalFx, and create and deploy the new function.

-Before you begin, you must enable the Enhanced Monitoring option for the RDS instances you want to monitor using this integration.
-[Click here for instructions on enabling Enhanced Monitoring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html).
+Before you begin, you must enable the Enhanced Monitoring option for the RDS instances you want to monitor using this integration. <a target="_blank" href="http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html">Click here for instructions on enabling Enhanced Monitoring</a>.

 ##### Note: Encryption of your SignalFx access token
 This Lambda function uses your SignalFx access token to send metrics to SignalFx, as an environment variable to the function.
 While Lambda encrypts all environment variables at rest and decrypts them upon invocation, AWS recommends that all sensitive information such as access tokens be encrypted using a KMS key before function deployment, and decrypted at runtime within the code.